We teach Bible, Theology, and apply our spiritual life in daily practices in our community.

-Faith formation is an
+Faith formation at

 Our Spiritual Emphasis Day focused on heart, mind, and spirit.

 “Our spiritual, mental, physical, and relational health are all related,” said keynote speaker Kate Friesen, master of divinity graduate from Sioux Falls Seminary and 2007 Freeman Academy alum.
 “Today we gave students tools to address each area because they are essential for developing a whole, healthy person.”